AzmiHaider92/PainterByNumbers/README.md

 The third image we term Negative is a painting of a **different** artist2.
 **Note: The two artists and paintings in each step are all randomly chosen.**

-The loss is then calculated on the three feature vectors produced and gradients are calculated aon shared weights.
+The triplet loss (explained in loss section) is then calculated on the three feature vectors produced and gradients are calculated aon shared weights.
 The final result of the network is a feature space where feature vectors of paintings of same artist are closer to each other while feature vectors of paintings of different artists are pushed away.

 <p align="center">